YorkEarwaker/Electrical-Engineering/rpi-pi/cpa/snr-rsl/README.md

 * <todo: consider, VSCodium and VSCode with Pico extension for build for Pico of Bosch BMV080 SDK, modification of hello world project?, >
 * <todo: consider, VSCodium and VSCode with Pico extension for build for Pico of Sunspark breakout board BMV080 SDK, modification of hello world project?, >
 * <todo: consider, what is the bare minimum that must run on Pico MCU and what could be run from another host like an SCB, >
 * <todo: consider, build for MS Windows 10, how to connect to Sparkfun BMV080 breakout to laptop?
-Qwiik to USB? >
+Qwiic to USB? >
 * <todo: consider, VS Code with Arduino CLI, two seperate installs?,  map Arduino CLI path to VS Code C/CMakelist project? is Arduino IDE extension depricated?  >
 * <todo: consider, read Sunspark documentation for GitHub project code, for code BMV080 sensor and code generic SPI I2C connection, >
 * <todo: consider, - ```api_examples\raspberry_pi\*```	Example application project for Raspberry Pi platform as a CMake project.
 Bosch SDK README.md>